 The Fund's contractual obligations are with the Managing Owner and the Commodity Broker.
 Management Fee payments made to the Managing Owner are calculated as a fixed percentage of the Fund's net asset value.
-Commission payments to the Commodity

-Broker are on a contract-by-contract, or round-turn, basis.
-As such, the Managing Owner cannot anticipate the amount of payments that will be required under these arrangements for future periods as net asset values are not known until a future date.
+Commission payments to the Commodity Broker are on a contract-by-contract, or round-turn, basis.
+As such, the Managing Owner cannot anticipate the amount of payments that will be required under these arrangements for future periods as net asset values and trading activity are not known until a future date.
 These agreements are effective for one-year terms, renewable automatically for additional one-year terms unless terminated.
 Additionally, these agreements may be terminated by either party for various reasons.
-For the avoidance of doubt, from inception up to and excluding the Closing Date, all Management Fees and commission payments were paid to the Predecessor Managing Owner and Deutsche Bank Securities Inc. (the "Predecessor Commodity Broker"), respectively.
-Since the Closing Date, the Managing Owner has served as managing owner of the Fund and the Commodity Broker has served as the Fund's futures clearing broker, and all Management Fee accruals and commission accruals since the Closing Date have been paid to the Managing Owner and the Commodity Broker, respectively.
+For the avoidance of doubt, from inception up to and excluding the Closing Date, all Management Fees were paid to the Predecessor Managing Owner.
+Since the Closing Date, the Managing Owner has served as managing owner of the Fund and all Management Fee accruals since the Closing Date have been paid to the Managing Owner.